-In Grade 8, students will be introduced to three different areas of ADST through a three-way rotation of: Entrepreneurship and Marketing, Foods, and Wood and Metal Technology.
-All Grade 8 students will also be enrolled in Career Education 8 as an off-timetable course.
+In Grade 8, students will have the opportunity to explore two of the four available areas of Applied Design, Skills, and Technologies (ADST) through a rotation.
+The courses offered at the Grade 8 level include: Entrepreneurship & Marketing, Culinary Arts, Wood & Metal Technology, and Graphics Production.
+All grade 8 students will also be enrolled in Career Education 8 as an off-timetable course.